RISE Core Team

-Dr. Paula Ross is the Administrative Director, Michigan Medicine Research.
+Dr. Paula Thompson is the Michigan Medicine Research.
 Innovation.
 Scholarship.
-Research (RISE).
+Education (RISE) program director.
 She oversees the RISE unit operations and innovation project development.
-Prior to this role, Dr. Ross served as Director, Advancing Scholarship at the University of Michigan Medical School where she led efforts to develop and disseminate the school’s education research and promote an infrastructure to produce high-quality scholarship.
+Prior to this role, Dr. Thompson served as director, Advancing Scholarship at the University of Michigan Medical School where she led efforts to develop and disseminate the school’s education research and promote an infrastructure to produce high-quality scholarship.
 She earned a Ph.D. in medical sociology with a specialty in qualitative research methods.
 She has extensive experience with qualitative research design using various methodologies and philosophical approaches.
 For over 15 years, she has qualitatively investigated topics in diversity in medicine, medical student professionalism, health care disparities, and veteran-centered care in both undergraduate and graduate medical education.

 Evaluation and Assessment Director

 Dr. Nikki Bibler Zaidi is the evaluation and assessment director, Michigan Medicine Research.
 Innovation.
 Scholarship.
 Research (RISE).
 She oversees the RISE unit evaluation and assessment.
 Prior to this role, Dr. Zaidi served as associate director, Advancing Scholarship at the University of Michigan Medical School where she worked with Dr. Ross to advance and disseminate the school’s education research and promote an infrastructure to produce high-quality scholarship.
 She earned a Ph.D. in quantitative research methods with a focus in evaluation and assessment.
 She has experience with quantitative research design and best practices for evaluation and assessment.